Views

 You'll still be able to track student progress and results from your teacher account.

-This Kindergarten and Grade 1 science chart provides a clear, visual representation of the life cycle of a butterfly.
+This Kindergarten and Grade 1 science chart provides a clear, visual representation of the butterfly life cycle.
 Students observe the four distinct biological stages from egg to adult, building foundational knowledge of living things and growth patterns.
-This essential classroom resource ensures students master biological sequencing through vibrant, high-quality illustrations.
+This essential classroom resource ensures students master biological sequencing through vibrant illustrations.

 At a Glance